jamesturk/scrapeghost/README.md

 openai.api_key = os.getenv("OPENAI_API_KEY")
 ```

-Then, use `SchemaScraper` to create scrapers for pages by defining the shape of the data you want to extract:
+### Basics

+The `SchemaScraper` class is the main interface for building automatic scrapers.

+To build a scraper, you provide a schema that describes the data you want to collect.

 ```python
 >>> from scrapeghost import SchemaScraper